-In this webinar recording we review and walk through these updates and give you insight into our favorite new features.
+In this on-demand webinar we review and walk through these updates and give you insight into our favorite new features.
 The topics covered include

 - Explain Data